When to Pick Peppers (& How) + 2 Ways to Store Your Chillies

 AUTHOR

-Jenny is the creator of Grow Hot Peppers as well as the writer of the gardening guides and many recipes on this site.
-She’s been growing peppers and all kinds of veggies for over 10 years.
-When she’s not writing or gardening, she loves eating spicy foods, hiking and going to the ocean.
+Jenny is the creator of Grow Hot Peppers.
+She is a self-taught gardener and has been growing peppers and a plethora of veggies for over 10 years.
+When she’s not writing or gardening, she loves eating spicy foods, hiking, and going to the ocean.